 Dreem improves your sleep during every stage of slumber.
 To achieve this, Dreem measures your brain activity in real time with the help of 6 EEG sensors, including 4 positioned at the forehead.
-It is important that the headband exerts enough pressure at your forehead to ensure the sensors remain in contact with your skin throughout the night; however, it must not exert so much pressure that wearing the headband is unpleasant.
+It is important that the band exerts enough pressure at your forehead to ensure the sensors remain in contact with your skin throughout the night; however, it must not exert so much pressure that wearing the band is unpleasant.

 - Your skin type: certain skin types are more sensitive to pressure marks than others.

 - The size of your head: The tension of the band will be higher than optimal if the circumference of your head is greater than 24 inches (61 cm).

 These marks are pressure marks, similar to the pillow marks many sleepers observe upon waking up.
 Our bands have successfully passed two irritation and allergic reaction tests, in accordance with International Standard ISO 10993.
 These tests, generally administered using medical devices, have been conducted on every aspect of the band that may come in contact with the wearer's head during the night.

 What to do in the event that pressure marks appear on your forehead

 Typically, such marks will disappear after a few minutes.
 In such situations where they persist longer and become bothersome, our recommendation is as follows:

 - Try adjusting the front of the band so that it is higher up on the forehead, while making sure that the sensors stay in contact with your skin (and not your hair).
 The skin is more elastic at this part of your forehead, so it is likely that the marks will disappear faster.